isomerpages/ogp-pioneerpri/_our-curriculum/C & C Education/Form Teacher Guidance Period (FTGP).md

 * Connecting Hearts And Thoughts (CHAT)
 Form Teachers take turns to conduct
-	* Connecting Hearts And Thoughts (CHAT), which is a regular time and space where one-to-one teacher-student interaction occurs.
+	* <p align="Justify">Connecting Hearts And Thoughts (CHAT), which is a regular time and space where one-to-one teacher-student interaction occurs.
 Teachers can get to know their students better through the conversation, and demonstrate their care and interest in students as unique individuals.
-CHAT sessions can seed mutual respect and care where students feel valued, supported and respected by their teachers.
+CHAT sessions can seed mutual respect and care where students feel valued, supported and respected by their teachers. </p>

 * Habits of Mind (HoM)
-	* We have integrated the explicit teaching of HoM into FTGP to ensure coherence and consistent messaging.
-Lessons are aligned and learning is further reinforced in other key student development experiences.
+	* <p align="Justify">We have integrated the explicit teaching of HoM into FTGP to ensure coherence and consistent messaging.
+Lessons are aligned and learning is further reinforced in other key student development experiences.</p>

-* Other mandatory lessons on Cyber wellness, My Skills Future (MSF), Social Skills (Lower Primary) and Sexuality Education (SEd) lessons (Primary 5 & 6) have also been incorporated into FTGP lessons.
-These sessions address specific issues at different levels and they help to reinforce our school values.
+* <p align="Justify">Other mandatory lessons on Cyber wellness, My Skills Future (MSF), Social Skills (Lower Primary) and Sexuality Education (SEd) lessons (Primary 5 & 6) have also been incorporated into FTGP lessons.
+These sessions address specific issues at different levels and they help to reinforce our school values.</p>